wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/2-create-custom-connector-with-apim.md

 ![New Connection][image-14]

-You have completed creating a custom connector for the inventory management.
+You have completed creating a custom connector for inventory management.

 ## Key Takeaways ##